August Events in Virginia

 - August 24

-- - The Declaration of Independence and the Constitution are taken from the State Department just ahead of the invading British army, who will end up burning the "White House."
-The national documents are carried across Chain Bridge to a gristmill at Pimmitt Run, then left overnight in the Littlejohn House in Leesburg.
+- - The Declaration of Independence and the Constitution were taken from the State Department just ahead of the invading British army, who burned the Executive Mansion after President Madison and his wide Dolly had fled.
+The national documents were carried across Chain Bridge to a gristmill at Pimmitt Run, then left overnight in the Littlejohn House in Leesburg.
 (Later, they are stored at Rokeby Manor in Leesburg, before finally being returned to DC.)
-President Madison flees to Salona, home of William Maffitt in today's McLean, where he planned to meet Dolley Madison - who brought Gilbert Stuart's portrait of George Washington from the Executive Mansion.
+President Madison fled to Salona, home of William Maffitt in today's McLean, where he planned to meet his wife Dolley.
+She is given credit for rescuing Gilbert Stuart's portrait of George Washington from the Executive Mansion.

 - August 25